 Looking Back at Blackout 2003

-More than 50 million people in Ontario, Midwest and northeastern United States collectively experienced the largest power outage in the history of North America on August 14th, 2003.
-This page marks the tenth anniversary of the blackout with a look back at what caused the power outage.
-It also presents lessons learned and the steps that have been taken since to improve power system reliability across North America.
+More than 50 million people in Ontario and the northeastern United States experienced the largest power outage in the history of North America on August 14, 2003.
+This page looks back at what caused the power outage, presents lessons learned and outlines some of the steps that have been taken since to improve power system reliability across North America.

 Sequence of Events

 The causes for the blackout are now attributed to deficiencies in operations and procedures in the state of Ohio.
 Specifically, there was a lack of adequate vegetation, or tree, management, poor communications between various utilities in the area, compounded by lack of training and tools for local operators to effectively deal with the emergency.